ULSTICK/Crashing-Out/README.md

 You will need to brave the blazing heat, find sources of food and water, scour the planet for resources, build up technology, and search for a way to escape the planet.

-Crash Landing is a challenging, quest-based modpack where you must struggle for survival on a dust planet with limited resources.
+Crash Zone is a challenging, quest-based modpack where you must struggle for survival on a dust planet with limited resources.
 The map is set to hardcore, you must use the [Sync](https://modrinth.com/mod/sync-fabric-rereported/) mod to build yourself more lives.

 ![The Nuclear Plant](https://cdn.modrinth.com/data/Y5UhUxAD/images/26717b9d9ab7cacc1e0d6605fc0bc932e9be0d32.webp)